 Clients should reveal their budget to the Architect.
 So, If you want quality designing your house, then it might get expensive.
 That’s why you should discuss extra cost also which can come up in between the house construction.

 The clients should make sure that the Architectural company or firm to whom one is contacting doesn’t have any legal challenges.

-It’s the responsibility of the client that he/she should ask the firm about the promised deliverability agreed on which should be mentioned and signed on a contract agreement.
+It’s the client’s responsibility that he/she should ask the firm about the promised deliverability agreed on, which should be mentioned and signed on a contract agreement.

-The Architect once selected for the project has become a party along with the homeowner in further agreements signed.
+Once selected for the project, the Architect has become a party and the homeowner in further agreements signed.